No Religiosity. No Rituals.

 Great Plains is a safe place to start.

-Aren’t we all working on getting better, fighting our own internal and external battles in a broken world?
+Aren’t we all working on getting better, trying to fight our own internal and external battles, but trying to function in a broken world?
+The path God has for each of us can be pretty difficult at times, but many of us share the same struggles.

-Sometimes, part of our healing begins by first admitting defeat; we simply can’t do things the same way any more and go on.
-We may finally figure out that we don’t have the power ourselves to get and stay moving in the right direction.
+Sometimes, part of our personal healing begins by first admitting defeat — we simply can’t do things the same way any more and go on.
+We may finally figure out that we don’t have the power to get and stay moving in the right direction on our own.

 Please: don’t feel like you have to fix all your bad stuff before you set foot in a church.

-Our leaders echo Jesus’ observation, in that Great Plains is like a “hospital for sick people” — bound by the sickness of sin, in a continual battle to become well.
+Our leaders echo Jesus’ observation, in that Great Plains is like a “hospital for sick people” who may still be bound by the sickness of sin, in a continual battle to become well.
+Trouble is, under our own power and wits, we can’t possibly fix our problems or truly become one of God’s children.
+There is only one who can completely eradicate our sin – then we can connect fully with God: Jesus.

 We're non-denominational.